 A credit card with a high interest rate can cost you a lot of money over time—especially if you aren’t able to pay off your balances in full every month.
 If you are currently carrying a balance on a high-interest credit card, consider transferring your balance to a balance transfer credit card and ditching your high-interest card.

 Keep in mind that you don’t necessarily have to cancel your high-interest credit card account to avoid paying high interest charges.
+Since your credit score affects the interest rates you get offered, you might want to avoid canceling a high-interest credit card altogether.
 Instead, you can transfer your balance (or pay it off in full) and let the account remain open and in good standing.
 That way, you’ll increase your available credit and potentially boost your credit score.

 If you want to keep using your high-interest credit card as your everyday spending card, contact your credit card issuer to see if you can negotiate a lower interest rate.
 Otherwise, clear out the balance and look for a lower-interest option.